huglulu/project/htmls/mocksites/README.md

 ## gulp project
-this imitation website using gulp and require.js to compress packaged html, css, js files.
+this imitation website used gulp and require.js to compress packaged html, css, js files.

 ## Install
 ```bash